singuvenkatesh/JavaApp_test01/README.md

 Port 4243: Docker Remote API port
-HostPort Range: 32768 to 60999, used by Docker to assign a host port for Jenkins to connect to the container Login to server 2 where Docker is installed and open the docker service file /lib/systemd/system/docker.service.
+HostPort Range: 32768 to 60999, used by Docker to assign a host port for Jenkins to connect to the container Login to server 2 where Docker is installed and open the docker service file `/lib/systemd/system/docker.service`.
 Search for ExecStart and replace that line with the following:
-ExecStart=/usr/bin/dockerd -H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock
+`ExecStart=/usr/bin/dockerd -H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock`
-Reload and restart Docker service sudo systemctl daemon-reload sudo service docker restart
+Reload and restart Docker service
+`sudo systemctl daemon-reload`
+`sudo service docker restart`
 Go to Jenkins Host server and execute curl http://10.10.25.51:4243/version
 Replace your Host IP with 10.10.25.51.
 You should receive output in JSON format as shown below.